BGehrels/FlockDB-Client/README.md

 		.execute();

 As you may guess from the return type, multiple select queries may be batched and the result may be paged in the same way as described above for the Edge selections.
+If you are just interested in the result count, you may use

+	List<Integer> result = myFlockDBConnection
+		.count(
+			difference(
+				intersect(
+					simpleSelection(personAId, FOLLOWS, INCOMING),
+					simpleSelection(personBId, FOLLOWS, INCOMING)
+				),
+				simpleSelection(personCId, BLOCKS, OUTGOING)
+			)
+		)
+		.execute();

+*** Closing the connection
+When you do not need the connection to FlockDB any more, you may close it to free some ressources:

+	myFlockDBConnection.close()

 What you have to be aware of
 ----------------------------